Fed approves Simmons First National Corp bank mergers

-WASHINGTON (Reuters) - The Federal Reserve on Thursday said it had approved Simmons First National Corp’s (SFNC.O) merger with Community First Bancshares Inc and its merger with Liberty Bancshares Inc.
+WASHINGTON, Feb 12 (Reuters) - The U.S. Federal Reserve on Thursday said it had approved Simmons First National Corp’s merger with Community First Bancshares Inc and its merger with Liberty Bancshares Inc.

 Through its merger with Community First, Pine Bluff, Arkansas-based Simmons will indirectly acquire First State Bank in Union City, Tennessee, the Fed said.